New Brunswick, New Jersey: Music

 A band offstage at the Court Tavern in 2004.
 The live music club opened in 1981 and reopened as a 100% vegan venue in 2024.

 New Brunswick's live music scene has been the home to many original rock bands, including some which went on to national prominence such as The Smithereens and Bon Jovi as well as other notable New Brunswick bands.
 Rock band Looking Glass, who had the Billboard Hot 100 number one hit "Brandy (You're a Fine Girl)" in 1972, developed in the New Brunswick rock scene and dedicated their debut to "the people of New Brunswick."
 Filmmaker Paul Devlin's first documentary, Rockin’ Brunswick (1983), documented the New Brunswick rock scene of the 1980s.

 The city is in particular a center for local punk rock and underground music.
 Alternative rock, indie rock, and hardcore music have long been popular in the city's live music scene.
 Many alternative rock bands got radio airplay thanks to Matt Pinfield who was part of the New Brunswick music scene for over 20 years at Rutgers University radio WRSU-FM and at alternative rock radio station WHTG-FM.

 Local pubs and clubs hosted many local bands, including the Court Tavern and the Melody Bar during the 1980s and 1990s.

 The city was ranked the number 4 spot to see indie bands in New Jersey.

 The independent record label Don Giovanni Records originally started to document the New Brunswick basement scene.
 In March 2017, NJ.com wrote that "even if Asbury Park has recently returned as our state's musical nerve center, with the brick-and-mortar venues and infrastructure to prove it, New Brunswick remains as the New Jersey scene's unadulterated, pounding heart."
-A number of well-known local bands formed in the city's live music scene, including Thursday and Ogbert the Nerd.
+A number of well-known local bands formed in the city's live music scene, including Thursday, Screaming Females, and Ogbert the Nerd.
 Rutgers radio station WVPH 90.3 FM "The Core" hosts indie music festival "Corefest" on campus.

 A number of jazz organizations and jazz festivals are held in the city, including the Hub City Jazz Festival and the New Brunswick Jazz Project.
 The New Brunswick Jazz Project is dedicated to live jazz in the city and surrounding towns.
 New Brunswick also has a plethora of rappers including Trill Lik, Mello B and Amgjay and also GetBizzy Nino.